msirull/skynet/README.md

 - Local config files go in /etc/config
 - Skynet installs to /etc/skynet/skynet-master (based on CloudFormation template)

-Assumptions (things you have to do):
+Assumptions (things you have to do):<br>
 1) An S3 config bucket that has directories for every layer you have.
 So if you're using the CF template, just add folders in the S3 Bucket it creates for every layer (at least 2, one private, one public).
   - What kind of things?
-Service settings, Git SSH keys, etc
+Service settings, Git SSH keys, etc<br>
 2) Create a (blank) DynamoDB "endpoints" table with "env" and "layer" as the hash/key.
 This isn't in Cloudformation because (for now) this table is used for all environments.
 I suppose it doesn't have to be this way.
 3) You're using Github, have set up your repo with a deployment key, and put that key in the appropriate S3 location (see above).
 If it has the correct extension (.pem), it should get moved into the right spot.